BoardwalkLord/BoardwalkLord.github.io/_posts/2026-07-20-tryhackme-intro-to-lan.md

 **Why `.1` or `.254` for the gateway?** Pure convention: pick a predictable end of the range so every device and admin knows where the exit is, without having to look it up.
 Nothing technical forces it.

 **How this actually shows subnetting** (my second question): yes — my guess was right.
 In the simple case here, changing the **third octet** gives you a different subnet. `192.168.1.0` can be HR and `192.168.2.0` can be finance — two separate subnets, each with its own `.1–.254` host range.
-(The precise split is set by something called the subnet mask, which can divide more finely than whole octets; but for this room, "third octet = different subnet" is the right mental model.)
+(The precise split is set by something called the subnet mask, covered just below.)

+### Putting one subnet together

+Laying out a single subnet end to end, using the room's range as "Subnet A":

+- `192.168.1.0` — the **network address** (names Subnet A; not assignable to a device).
+- `192.168.1.1`–`192.168.1.254` — the **254 host addresses**, one per device.
+- `192.168.1.1` *or* `192.168.1.254` — one of these is reserved by convention as the **default gateway**, the device that sends data out to other networks.
+The gateway is just an ordinary host address given a special job — a *specialisation* of a host address, not a separate kind.
+- `192.168.1.255` — the **broadcast address**, used to send one message to *every* device on the subnet at once.

+A second subnet ("Subnet B") mirrors this exactly, one octet over: `192.168.2.0` is its network address, and `192.168.2.1`–`.254` / `.255` are its hosts, gateway and broadcast.
+Same structure, different network.

+### Where the subnet mask fits in

+The one term the room leaves implicit is the **subnet mask**, and it's the piece that explains *why* all the numbers above fall where they do.

+Every IP address is secretly in two parts: a **network portion** (which network you're on) and a **host portion** (which device you are).
+The subnet mask is what decides where that split falls.
+For `192.168.1.100` with the common mask `255.255.255.0`:

+- the `255`s mark the **network** part → `192.168.1` is the network;
+- the `0` marks the **host** part → the last octet is the device.

+That's why only the last octet varies in the examples above — the first three octets are "locked" as the network — which is exactly what produces the `.0`–`.255` range, and after reserving `.0` and `.255`, the 254 usable hosts.
+It's also why changing the **third** octet makes a whole different subnet: `192.168.1.x` and `192.168.2.x` differ in the *locked network part*, so they're separate networks.

+The `/24` shorthand (as in `192.168.1.0/24`) is the same idea counted in bits: 24 of the address's 32 bits are the network part (three octets × 8 bits), leaving 8 bits — 2⁸ = 256 addresses — for hosts.
+Change the mask and you move the split; a `/25` would halve the range.
+That deeper mechanic is for a later room, but the one-line version is enough here: **the subnet mask is the ruler that marks where "network" ends and "host" begins in an IP address.**

 ## ARP — matching an IP to a hardware address